hphelion/documentation/cli.unix.2.block-storage.md

 * No new feature requests will be honored
 * Bug reports will be accepted

-HP Cloud has contributed the Unix CLI back to the open source community, and you can get support, access the documentation, and download the source code [here](https://github.com/hpcloud/unix_cli).
+HP Helion Cloud has contributed the Unix CLI back to the open source community, and you can get support, access the documentation, and download the source code [here](https://github.com/hpcloud/unix_cli).

 _________________________________________

-This page discusses the tasks below and shows some examples of how to perform them using HP Cloud:
+This page discusses the tasks below and shows some examples of how to perform them using HP Helion Cloud:

 * [Adding Volumes](#AddingVolumes)
 * [Listing Available Volumes](#ListingAvailableVolumes)